 When there was a rare Saturday off for my Spanish class, some of my classmates and I decided to go to Makati City to have brunch in Wildflour Café + Bakery in Salcedo Village and spend what we would have spent in class eating.
 Our class is between 830am to 1130am.
 Our brunch started at 10am and finished at 130pm.
 Instead of reviewing Spanish grammar (yes, you read it correctly.
 We are reviewing, not learning for the first time, but it is always like the first time for Spanish and me), we talked about anything under the sun from A to Z while stuffing our faces with food.

-Despite the abundance of choices and intriguing collection of edibles, let me say that the conversation, which covered politics, economy, films, and the Kardashian-Jenner clan, was more stimulating than the selection of aliment that was served.
-It happens when one is comfortable with the company that one keeps.
+Let me say that the conversation, which covered the politics, economy, films, and the Kardashian-Jenner clan, was more stimulating than the selection of aliment that was served.
+Let me add that I chose Wildflour Café + Bakery as our meeting place, so I have only myself to blame for the mediocre edibles.

 The place was almost full to capacity from 945am to 130pm, and the rate of turnover of people was quite fast, but despite the busyness, Wildflour Café + Bakery remained relatively quiet, as if the noise was diffused.